devanshdalmia01/slider-component/README.md

 -   **Keyboard and Mouse Support**: Handles both mouse drag and keyboard arrow key adjustments.
 -   **Stylish Design**: Customizable styles with SCSS.

-# Special Features

--   **Sorting, Filtering**: You can choose to view your files and folders the way you want.
-Complete control.
-All options are available to work together

 # Table of Contents

 1. [Demo](#demo)